Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 - MongoDB as database
 - Used Pusher as the host real-time API service

-##SHOUT-OUTS
+## SHOUT-OUTS
 I WOULD LOVE TO ACKNOWLEDGE THIS VIDEO: https://youtu.be/gzdQDxzW2Tw FOR INSPIRING ME TO TAKE ON SUCH A CHALLENGE AND BEING MY GUIDE.

-FURTHERMORE, I WOULD TO THANK: https://stackoverflow.com/questions/67432028/trying-to-install-next-js-on-vs-code-but-show-error-by-saying-npm-not-recognized https://stackoverflow.com/questions/33661274/what-are-the-differences-between-long-term-support-lts-and-stable-versions-of https://stackoverflow.com/questions/58901066/how-to-quickly-create-div-classes-in-vscode
+FURTHERMORE, I WOULD TO THANK ALL THESE STACK OVERFLOW FORUMS FOR HELPING MEEEE: https://stackoverflow.com/questions/67432028/trying-to-install-next-js-on-vs-code-but-show-error-by-saying-npm-not-recognized https://stackoverflow.com/questions/33661274/what-are-the-differences-between-long-term-support-lts-and-stable-versions-of https://stackoverflow.com/questions/58901066/how-to-quickly-create-div-classes-in-vscode